- About us

 Although many views were expressed about the merits of the design and of commemorating, what some said was, a shameful part of Guildford’s history, GBC planners have verified that neither those views, nor any aesthetically based judgements, even if based on public opinion, would be sufficient grounds for refusing a planning application.

-Theresa Smith, the sculptress and designer, confirming that other sights will be sought, said: “For me when selecting a site, there has to be a reason for the bonfire statue to be there.
+Theresa Smith, the sculptress and designer, confirming that other sites will be sought, said: “For me when selecting a site, there has to be a reason for the bonfire statue to be there.
 We hope to look around Guildford and explore possibilities.
 I have already been given suggestions such as Stoke Park, where today’s bonfires are held, as well as apiece of land off The Mount.

 “I have found people very positive about the idea when I have explained the background and they realise it is about a town in celebration, the triumph of law and order over criminal behaviour and the birth of modern Guildford.”